 Compliance with current and future privacy, data protection and information security laws could significantly impact current and planned privacy and information security related practices, the collection, use, sharing, retention and safeguarding of personal data and some of the Group's current and planned business activities and as such could increase costs for the Group and/or its subsidiaries.
-For example, California has passed the California Consumer Privacy Act of 2018, which broadly impacts businesses that handle various types of personal data, potentially including private fund managers and their funds and investments.
-Such laws impose stringent legal and operational obligations on regulated businesses, as well as the potential for significant penalties.
-Other jurisdictions, including other U.S. states, have proposed or are considering similar privacy laws, which if enacted could impose similarly significant costs and operational and legal obligations.
+Certain jurisdictions, have passed or are considering enacting privacy laws that, for example, impose stringent legal and operational obligations on regulated businesses, as well as the potential for significant penalties, which if enacted could impose similarly significant costs and operational and legal obligations.
 Such privacy laws and regulations are expected to vary from jurisdiction to jurisdiction, thus increasing costs, operational and legal burdens, and the potential for significant liability on regulated entities.
 A failure to comply with such laws and regulation could result in fines, sanctions or other penalties, which could materially and adversely affect the results of operations and overall business, as well as have an impact on reputation.

-The Group is subject to regulations related to privacy, data protection and information security in the jurisdictions in which they operate.
+The Group is subject to regulations related to privacy, data protection and information security in the jurisdictions in which it operates.
 As privacy, data protection and information security laws are implemented, interpreted and applied, compliance costs may increase, particularly in the context of ensuring that adequate data protection and data transfer mechanisms are in place.

 EU data protection law currently in effect is in the form of the General Data Protection Regulation (EU 2016/679) (the "GDPR") which took direct effect across the EU member states on 25 May 2018.
 The GDPR seeks to harmonise national data protection laws across the EU, while at the same time, modernising the law to address new technological developments.
-The GDPR notably has a greater extra-territorial reach than pre-existing legislation and has a significant impact on data controllers and data processors, (i) with an establishment in the EU, (ii) which offer goods or services to EU data subjects, or (iii) which monitor EU data subjects' behaviour within the EU.
+The GDPR notably has a greater extra-territorial reach than preexisting legislation and has a significant impact on data controllers and data processors, (i) with an establishment in the EU, (ii) which offer goods or services to EU data subjects, or (iii) which monitor EU data subjects' behaviour within the EU.
 The GDPR imposes more stringent operational requirements on both data controllers and data processors, and introduces significant penalties for non-compliance with fines of up to 4% of total annual worldwide turnover or €20 million (whichever is higher), depending on the type and severity of the breach.
 The current ePrivacy Directive, is expected to be repealed by the EU Commission's Regulation on Privacy and Electronic Communications (the "ePrivacy Regulation") which aims to reinforce trust and security in the digital single market by updating the legal framework on ePrivacy.